gluxon/typescript-portability-error-false-positive-due-to-self-import/README.md

-This is a repro for a TypeScript bug.
+This is a repro for TypeScript issue [microsoft/TypeScript#62806](https://github.com/microsoft/TypeScript/issues/62806).

+## Repro

 When compiling the packages in this repo topologically, TypeScript passes successfully.

 ```console
 tsc -p packages/c/tsconfig.json